-1100 English 1 Grade: 9 1.0 Credit English at the freshman level explores the genres of myt hology (including The Odyssey), nc on-fiction, novel, drama (i.e. Romeo and Juliet) and short story.
-The emphasis ir n composition is on argumentative e analysis and process writing.
-Grammar, spelling, vocabulary development, library orientation, speaking, listening, stud ly skills and research are also included.
+English at the freshman level explores the genres of mythology (including The Odyssey), non-fiction, novel, drama (i.e. Romeo and Juliet) and short story.
+The emphasis in composition is on argumentative analysis and process writing.
+Grammar, spelling, vocabulary development, library orientation, speaking, listening, study skills and research are also included.

-1101 English 1-Honors (Pre-AP)

-Special Note: Registering for an AP or Honors course is meant to be a YEAR-LONG COMMITMENT.
+1101English 1-Honors (Pre-AP)Grade: 91.0 Credit\Special Note: Registering for an AP or Honors course is meant to be a YEAR-LONG COMMITMENT.
 If you wish to drop an AP or Honors course, you will have to wait until one week after the semester begins.

 Honors English I is an accelerated course designed for the student who performs well in English, has a passion for reading and responding to a variety of literature, and enjoys writing.
 Students in this course must be self-motivated, be able to analyze and think critically about what they read and be active class participants.
-The course uses SpringBoard curricular resources to begin preparing students for Advanced Placement English courses at the junior and senior levels.
+The course prepares students for Advanced Placement English courses at the junior and senior levels.
 Prerequisite(s): Signed commitment form attached to registration materials -AND- completion of summer reading and related assignments.
 An A or B in the previous year's English class is recommended.